Jaimeloeuf/simpler-fetch/README.md

 ## Technical Details
-- Import paths in TS source files are always written with the `.js` extension
+- Import paths in TS source files are always written with the `.js` extension (no longer an issue now as all source code is in a single file)
   - This is because TS will not modify the file extension as it generates the JS files,
   - And when used in node js, module import paths require the full file extension to be used.
   - Therefore this is needed to work on node.js runtimes.